-Where income is allocated to a Shareholder by a Sub-fund on the specified income allocation dates this is treated as income for tax purposes, a taxable distribution, including where the income is retained by the Sub-fund in the case of accumulation shares.

-Distributions made by a TEF may be dividend distributions or non-dividend distributions depending on the nature of the income received by that TEF.
-Generally, dividend income received by the Sub-funds will be paid to Shareholders as a dividend distribution, and all other income will be paid as a non-dividend distribution.
-It is anticipated that the Sub-funds will pay both dividend and non-dividend distributions.
+Where income is allocated to a Shareholder by a Sub-fund on the specified income allocation dates this is treated as income for tax purposes, including where the income is retained by the Sub-fund in the case of accumulation shares.
+Distributions may be dividend distributions or interest distributions depending on the nature of the income of the relevant Sub-fund, as described further below.
+It is anticipated that the following Sub-funds (Baillie Gifford Health Innovation Fund, Baillie Gifford Japanese Income Growth Fund, Baillie Gifford Sustainable Growth Fund, Baillie Gifford Sustainable Income Fund and Baillie Gifford UK Equity Core Fund) will normally pay dividend distributions and that the following Sub-funds (Baillie Gifford Sterling Aggregate Bond Fund) will normally pay interest distributions.

-Similarly, distributions made by those Sub-funds that are not TEFs may be dividend distributions or interest distributions depending on the nature of the income of the relevant Sub-fund, as described further below.
-It is anticipated that these Sub-funds will normally pay dividend distributions.

-All Shareholders will be sent tax vouchers setting out their distributions and nature of the distributions.